Toly-kim/comfyui-hyper-tuning/README.md

 # ComfyUI Prompt Evaluation and Tuning Framework

-This repository contains a server-side framework engineered for automated Grid Search, regression testing, and hyperparameter optimization within the ComfyUI ecosystem.
-It is designed to replace manual, interface-driven testing with structured execution matrices and objective, multi-metric evaluation vectors.
+This repository provides a server-side workflow for running structured prompt and parameter experiments in ComfyUI.
+It focuses on automating grid-style testing, basic regression checks, and multi-metric evaluation, reducing the need for manual, interface-driven iteration.

 ---

 ## Technical Architecture & Core Components

-The framework operates via a decoupled server-side orchestration loop that bypasses the standard ComfyUI client interface.
-It flattens multi-dimensional parameter matrices, forces isolated micro-batch processing to manage VRAM overhead, and evaluates the output tensors natively.
+The system runs as a lightweight orchestration loop outside the standard ComfyUI UI.
+It expands parameter combinations into executable batches, processes them sequentially to manage VRAM usage, and evaluates generated outputs directly from tensors using simple scoring functions.

 ### 1. `PromptBatchLoader` (Custom Node)
 * **Source:** [`prompt_batch_loader.py`](./src/ComfyUI/custom_nodes/prompt_utils/prompt_batch_loader.py)